 This is all great and dandy if you’re making a cake for a party or a big group of people.

 But sometimes you don’t need to make that big of a cake!
 You might just want to make a cute little six-inch layer cake.

 Sometimes you simply don’t need to feed that many people.
 Or maybe you want to make a smaller cake to create a certain look.

-The other thing to consider is that a lot of people don’t have bigger pans.
-Most people start off with 6 inch cake pans, which may be the only size they have on hand.
-If that’s you, then today is your lucky day.
+The other thing to consider is that some people don’t have bigger pans.
+Most people start off with 6-inch cake pans, which may be the only size they have on hand.
+If that’s you, then this recipe is for you!

 How Many Cake Layers Does This Recipe Make?

-The cake layers bake relatively flat, so leveling your cake layers is optional.
+These cake layers bake up relatively flat, so leveling your cake layers is optional.
 With that in mind, you should end up with cake layers that are around 1 inch.

 What Does Small Batch Mean?

 In this case, small batch just means I’ve updated the recipe to make a smaller cake.

 Initially I thought I could just cut the recipe in half.
 You can do this, but the cake layers turn out quite thin.